Polyester (film): Women's pictures

-Polyester was a send-up of women's pictures, an exploitative film genre popular from the 1950–60s and typically featured bored, unfulfilled, or otherwise troubled women, usually middle-aged suburban housewives, finding release or escape through the arrival of a handsome younger man.
-Women's pictures were typically hackneyed B-movies, but Waters specifically styled Polyester after the work of the director Douglas Sirk, asking Insley to make use of similar lighting and editing techniques, even using film equipment and movie-making techniques from Sirk's era.
-By chance, Insley was able to view some of Sirk's films at a local screening celebrating the director.
+Polyester was a send-up of women's pictures, an exploitative film genre popular from the 1950 to the 1960s and typically featured bored, unfulfilled, or otherwise troubled women, usually middle-aged suburban housewives, finding release or escape through the arrival of a handsome younger man.
+Women's pictures were typically hackneyed B movies, but Waters specifically styled Polyester after the work of the director Douglas Sirk, asking Insley to make use of similar lighting and editing techniques, even using film equipment and movie-making techniques from Sirk's era.
+By chance, Insley viewed some of Sirk's films at a local screening celebrating the director.

 Odorama

 Odors, especially Francine's particularly keen sense of smell, play an important role.
 To highlight this, Waters designed Odorama, a "scratch-and-sniff" gimmick inspired by the work of William Castle and the 1960 film Scent of Mystery, which featured a device called Smell-O-Vision.
 Special cards with spots numbered 1 through 10 were distributed to audience members before the show, in the manner of 3D glasses.
 When a number flashed on the screen, viewers were to scratch and sniff the appropriate spot.
-Smells included the scent of flowers, pizza, glue, gas, grass and feces.
-For the first DVD release the smell of glue was changed due to, as Waters states, "political correctness".
+Smells included the scent of flowers, pizza, glue, gas, freshly cut grass, and feces.
+For the first DVD release, the smell of glue was changed due to, as Waters states, "political correctness".
 The gimmick was advertised with the tag "It'll blow your nose!"
 After being prompted to scratch and sniff a bouquet of roses, viewers are subjected to a series of mostly foul-smelling odors, and thus fall victim to the director's prank.

 The ten smells (developed by 3M per Waters in the supplements section of the DVD release) are: